A Toroidal Maxwell-Cremona-Delaunay Correspondence: Introduction

 \subsection{Other Related Results}

-Our results rely on a natural generalization (Theorem~\ref{Th:tutte}) of Tutte's spring-embedding theorem to the torus, first proved (in much greater generality) by Colin de Verdière \cite{c-crgtd-91}, and later proved again, in different forms, by Delgado-Friedrichs~\cite{d-eppgc-04}, Lovász~\cite[Theorem~7.1]{l-dafe-04}\cite[Theorem~7.4]{l-gg-19}, and Gortler, Gotsman, and Thurston \cite{ggt-domam-06}.
+Our results rely on a natural generalization (Theorem~\ref{Th:tutte}) of Tutte's spring-embedding theorem to the torus, first proved (in greater generality) by Colin de Verdière \cite{c-crgtd-91}, and later proved again, in different forms, by Delgado-Friedrichs~\cite{d-eppgc-04}, Lovász~\cite[Theorem~7.1]{l-dafe-04}\cite[Theorem~7.4]{l-gg-19}, Gortler, Gotsman, and Thurston \cite{ggt-domam-06}, and (in greater generality) Hass and Scott \cite{hs-seshm-15}.
 Steiner and Fischer~\cite{sf-ppc2m-04} and Gortler~\etal~\cite{ggt-domam-06} observed that this toroidal spring embedding can be computed by solving the Laplacian linear system defining the equilibrium conditions.
-We describe this result and the necessary calculation in more detail in Section \ref{S:background}.
+We describe this result and the necessary calculation in more detail in Section~\ref{S:background}.
 Equilibrium and reciprocal graph embeddings can also be viewed as discrete analogues of harmonic and holomorphic functions \cite{l-gg-19,l-dafe-04}.

 Our weighted Delaunay graphs are (the duals of) \emph{power diagrams} \cite{a-pdpaa-87,ai-gravd-88} or \emph{Laguerre-Voronoi diagrams}~\cite{iim-vdlga-85} in the intrinsic metric of the flat torus.
 Toroidal Delaunay triangulations are commonly used to generate finite-element meshes for simulations with periodic boundary conditions, and several efficient algorithms for constructing these triangulations are known \cite{mr-vdo-97,gm-cgs-01,ct-dtced-16,btv-dtosl-16}.
 Building on earlier work of Rivin \cite{r-esssh-94} and Indermitte \etal~\cite{iltc-vdpfs-01}, Bobenko and Springborn \cite{bs-dloss-07} proved that on any piecewise-linear surface, intrinsic Delaunay triangulations can be constructed by an intrinsic incremental flipping algorithm, mirroring the classical planar algorithm of Lawson \cite{l-tt-72}; their analysis extends easily to intrinsic weighted Delaunay graphs.
 Weighted Delaunay complexes are also known as \emph{regular} or \emph{coherent} subdivisions \cite{z-lp-95,drs-tsaa-10}.